RHNorskov/EasyEmbed/README.md

 ```

 ### Initialization
-Initialization can be done in two ways, either by a html data tag, or by JavaScript
+Initialization can be done in two ways, either by a html data tag, or by JavaScript.
+Leave data-easy-embed blank for placeholder video
 ######HTML
 ```
+<div data-easy-embed="VIDEO_PROVIDER:VIDEO_ID"></div>
-<div data-easy-embed></div>
+<div data-easy-embed="youtube:Q5691RGDUJ4"></div>
 ```

 ######JavaScript